-2013 Transactions Outstanding balances Terms and conditions Notes and other receivables Associate (IRC) - 224,869,900 Unsecured, interest bearing receivables ranging from 12% to 18% and collectible on demand.
-Interest income from notes receivable Associate (IRC) 38,818,146 166,606,916 Represents accrued interest on receivables that bear interests ranging from 12% to 18%.
-Borrowings from Entities under common control (IVM, TTCI, PSIHI) - 14,443,900 Unsecured, non-interest bearing and payable in cash on demand.
-Advances from Other related parties - 85,706 Unsecured, non-interest bearing and payable on demand.
+2013 Transactions Outstanding balances Terms and conditions Notes and other receivables Associate (IRC) - 224,869,900 Unsecured, interest bearing receivables ranging from 12% to 18% and collectible on demand. nterest income from notes receivable Associate (IRC) 38,818,146 166,606,916 Represents accrued interest on receivables that bear interests ranging from 12% to 18%.
+Borrowings from Entities under common control (IVM, TTCI, PSIHI) 14,443,900 Unsecured, non-interest bearing and payable in cash on demand.
+Advances from Other related parties • 85,706 Unsecured, non-interest bearing and payable on demand.
 Salaries and employee benefits Key management personnel 2,626,233 491,988 Payable on demand.
 As of date, outstanding balance remains unpaid.
-2012 - Transactions Outstanding balances Terms and conditions Notes and other receivables Associate (IRC) - 224,869,900 Unsecured, interest bearing receivables ranging from 12% to 18% and collectible on demand.
-Interest income from notes receivable Associate (IRC) 39,948,115 165,446,627 Represents accrued interest on receivables that bear interests ranging from 12% to 18%.
-Borrowings from Entities under common control (IVM, TTCI, PSIHI) - 14,443,900 Unsecured, non-interest bearing and payable in cash on demand.
-Advances from Other related parties - 85,706 Unsecured, non-interest bearing and payable on demand.
-Salaries and employee benefits Key management personnel 2,022,536 495,550 Payable on demand.
-As of date, outstanding balance remains unpaid.
+012 Transactions Outstanding balances Terms and conditions Notes and other receivables Associate (IRC) , 224,869,900- Unsecured, interest bearing receivables ranging from 12% to 18% and collectible on demand. interest income from notes receivable Associate (IRC) 39,948,115 165,446,627 Represents accrued interest on receivables that bear interests ranging from 12% to 18%.
+Borrowings from Entitles under common control (IVM, TTCI, PSIHI) • 14,443,900 Unsecured, non-interest bearing Borrowings from Entitles under common control (IVM, TTCI, PSIHI) Advances from Other related parties - 14,443,900 85,706 Unsecured, non-interest bearing and payable in cash on demand Unsecured, non-interest bearing and payable on demand.